Skip to content

 }

---declarative adds a declarative block summarising [[tests]] declared in model sidecars; see Testing and Contracts for that surface.
+--declarative is a separate surface: it adds a declarative block summarising [[tests]] (plural) declared in model sidecars, run against the configured warehouse adapter rather than DuckDB.
+See Testing and Contracts for both surfaces.

 Run the full CI pipeline: compile all models and run all tests.
 Designed for use in CI/CD environments where no warehouse credentials are available.
 Returns a non-zero exit code if any compilation error or test failure occurs.